scorpio-hank/PanettoneProject/README.md

 # PanettoneProject

-This is the new code location for the Panettone Project
+This is the revised code location for the Panettone Project

 The Panettone Project is an Embedded Systems project that aims to maintain a consistent ambient temperature for a sourdough starter whilst tracking its height over time